ashukla2019/Lang/C/input_functions_c.md

 However, getch() is not part of standard C and is compiler/platform-specific.

-For portable C programs, prefer standard functions such as:
+For portable C programs, prefer:

 getchar();